nathanschwarz/meteor-cluster/README.md

 You can still use the TaskQueue in all the apps of course.<br/>
 If your apps have different domain names / configurations (for the mailer for example), you should pass these through the `data` field.<br/>

-For example if you're using `Meteor.absoluteUrl` or such in a task it will be incorrect.
+For example if you're using `Meteor.absoluteUrl` or such in a task it will have the value associated with the app running the Cluster.